ADirin/OTP2_LectureMaterial/Week6_Analysis/HomeAssignment/Statistic_Anlaysis.md

 # Setting up Checkstyle, FindBugs, Performance Warning, PMD, and SonarLint in IntelliJ IDEA

-To create a Java application in IntelliJ IDEA that demonstrates the use of the following plugins: Checkstyle, FindBugs, Performance Warning, PMD, and SonarLint, follow the steps outlined below.
+To create a Java application in IntelliJ IDEA that demonstrates the use of the following plugins: Checkstyle, SpotBugs, PMD, and **SonarLint**, follow the steps outlined below.

 ## Step 1: Create a Java Application in IntelliJ IDEA